The Best Time to Lock In Electricity Rates

 1. A stable rate that isn’t affected by world events and market conditions

 Getting a fixed-rate ensures you are paying the same price for the entire term of the contract.
-Market conditions and world events that cause the price of electricity to rise like the closing of the Keystone XL pipeline won’t affect you or the war in Ukraine.
+Market conditions and world events that cause the price of electricity to rise like heat waves or the war in Ukraine won’t affect you.

 2. Having a more consistent electric bill

 With a locked in rate, the only thing that affects your electric bill is your total usage for the month.
-Businesses tend to use a similar amount of energy year to year so a fixed rate will make your bill more predictable and consistent.
+Businesses tend to use a similar amount of energy year to year so a fixed rate will make your bill more predictable and consistent and will make budgeting energy costs very simple.

 The best months to lock in your electricity rate